-The path follows the old Huckleberry Railroad that ran from the Catskill Mountain House west through Stamford.
-This 2.7 mile stretch starts on Clum Hill Road, across from Cornina Valley, and ends on Bloomer Road.
-This mostly shaded trail is ideally suited for bicycles or foot traffic of any sort.
+The Huckleberry Trail follows the old Huckleberry Railroad that ran from the Catskill Mountain House west through Stamford.
+This 2.7-mile stretch starts on Clum Hill Road, across from Cortina Valley, and ends on Bloomer Road.
+This mostly shaded trail is ideally suited for bicycles or foot traffic.
 It meanders through the wilderness, over wooden bridges, and across only one main road (South Main Street).

 The trail is designed to reuse railroad right-of-ways originally owned by the Ulster & Delaware and Canajoharie & Catskill Lines.
 These railroads were historically used to transport tourists from new York City to the Catskill Mountain Resorts.
 Residents and visitors use the trail for biking, walking, cross-country skiing or snowshoeing.

 Park on Lake Road, next to park.

 Walk, bike, ski or snowshoe along the old railroad tracks that brought visitors from New York City to the Catskill Mountains.
 Travellers from afar would venture to the Catskill Mountains to stay at one of the many resorts, like the famous Catskill Mountain House; which is also a stop on the Kaaterskill Clove Experience.